Understanding the Rights and Responsibilities of Homeowners in HOAs

 In Texas, including Irving, the amount of HOA fines can vary depending on what’s outlined in a community’s governing documents.
 These typically include bylaws and CC&Rs (Covenants, Conditions & Restrictions), which specify what actions may result in a fine and how much that fine should be.

-While Texas law does not impose a universal cap, it does require that fines be reasonable and clearly documented.
-For example, an HOA might fine homeowners for repeated violations of rules or for delinquent dues, especially if the dues remain unpaid after several warnings.
+While Texas law does not impose a universal cap, it does require that fines be reasonable and documented.
+For example, an HOA might fine homeowners for repeated rule violations or delinquent dues, especially if the dues remain unpaid after several warnings.

 In many cases, unpaid fines can be accompanied by interest and late fees, increasing the total amount owed.
-If left unresolved, these balances may be added to liens or collection efforts.
+These balances may be added to liens or collection efforts if left unresolved.
 To protect themselves, homeowners should review their community rules and ask for clarification before fines escalate, while HOA boards must ensure all enforcement actions follow proper procedures.

 If HOA fines or a lien on your property are becoming too much to handle, we can help.
 House Buying Girls buys houses in any condition—even those with HOA-related problems.
-It’s a straightforward process: contact us, receive a fair cash offer, and pick the closing date that works best for you.
-We keep things easy and stress-free, so you can move on without the extra burden.
+It’s a straightforward process: contact us, receive a fair cash offer, and pick the best closing date for you.
+We keep things easy and stress-free so that you can move on without the extra burden.

 Helpful Irving Blog Articles